 You rarely interact with private keys directly—wallets handle this in the background.
 But conceptually, every time you approve a transaction, your private key is signing it.

-Critical rule: Never share your private key.
-Anyone with it controls your wallet.
+Never share your private key.
+Anyone who has it controls your wallet.

 The mnemonic (also called seed phrase or recovery phrase) is typically 12-24 common English words: